Geometric pressure for multimodal maps of the interval: Nice inducing schemes

 Fix an arbitrary $c\in S'(f,K)$.
 If $c$ is an accumulation point of $Q$ from the left hand side, then for all $n$ large enough $Q_n$ contains points on this side of $c$.
 Let $a_{c,n}\in Q_n$ be the point closest to $c$ in $Q_n$ from this side.
 Similarly, if $c$ is an accumulation point of $Q$ from the right hand side, we define $a'_{c,n}\in Q_n$ to be the point closest to $c$ from the right hand side.
 If $c$ is not an accumulation point of $Q$ from one side (it is then an accumulation point of $Q$ from the other side since otherwise $c$ is isolated in $K$), then there is an interval $T$ adjacent to $c$ from this side with $Q\cap T=\emptyset$.
 Then $f^k(T)\cap K=\emptyset$ for all positive integer $k$ since otherwise for the first $k$ such that $f^k(T)\cap K\not=\emptyset$ the set $f^k(T)$ is open (since it cannot capture earlier a critical point as $\Crit(f)\subset K$), hence it intersects $Q$, hence $T$ intersects $Q$, a contradiction.

-(Notice that the case $c$ is not an accumulation point of $Q$ from one side is possible only if $c\in \Crit^I(f)\setminus\NO(f,K)$, in particular $c$ is a critical inflection point.
+(Notice that the case critical $c$ is not an accumulation point of $Q$ from one side is possible only if $c\in \Crit^I(f)\setminus\NO(f,K)$, in particular $c$ is a critical inflection point.
 Indeed if $c$ is a turning point then both $a_{c,n}$ and $a'_{c,n}$ can be defined as $f$-preimages of the same point in $Q_{n-1}$ closest to $f(c)$ (there points arbitrarily close to $f(c)$ even in $K$ since the "fold" is on the side of $K$; otherwise $f(c)$ would be isolated in $K$.
 Compare Proof of Theorem C, Case 2, in Section~\ref{TCE}).)

 Thus we can apply Lemma \ref{nonwandering}, and conclude that $c$ is eventually periodic in a repelling periodic orbit $O(z)$, i.e. there exists $k>0$ such that $f^k(c)\in O(z)$ periodic.
-Then we define the missing $a_{c,n}\in T$ or $a'_{c,n}\in T$ as any point in $T$ arbitrarily close to $c$ .
+Then we define the missing $a_{c,n}\in T$ or $a'_{c,n}\in T$ as an $f^k$-preimage of an arbitrary point in $f^k(T)$, arbitrarily close to $c$ (for simplification we set here $f(z)=z$).

 We define $V^c:=(a_c,a'_c)$ for all $c\in S'(f,K)$, arbitrarily small for $n$ appropriately large.
 The property (\ref{nice1}) follows easily from the definitions.

 \end{proof}

 Notice that $V^c$ correspond to critical Yoccoz puzzle pieces of $n$-th generation containing critical points in the complex polynomial setting.
 The above proof yields the puzzle structure in the generalized multimodal real setting: